NBISweden/workshop-reproducible-research/README.md

 ### Mkdocs commands for testing and building the website

-* `mkdocs serve` - Start the live-reloading docs server, to test the site locally.
+* `mkdocs serve` - Start the live-reloading docs server, to test the site locally (http://127.0.0.1:8000/).
 * `mkdocs gh-deploy` - Deploys the site on github pages.

 * `mkdocs build` - Build the documentation site.